hannah-melzer/ESN_MA_Thesis/docs/HP_w_updated_SWE.md

 ## Running the ESN on a more interesting SWE Model

-After adjusting the domain size to Lx, Ly = (256, 256) and shifting the disturbance off centre, I now present some more interesting results.
+After adjusting the domain size to Lx, Ly = (256, 256) and shifting the disturbance off centre, I now present some more interesting and very promising results about using the ESN to predict the SWE evolution.

 **Run 28 - symmetric**